quantiacs/documentation/en/source/quick_start/quick_start.md

 data = qndata.stocks.load_data(tail=6 * 365)
 ```

-**data** is xarray.DataArray that contains **stocks historical data** for the last 6 * 365 days.
+**data** is an xarray.DataArray structure which contains **stocks historical data** for the last 6 * 365 calendar days, i.e. the last 6 years.
-The table of available data can be viewed here.

-Get opening prices for today and yesterday:
+As the strategy uses price shifts to define weights, we define two auxiliary variables: the price of the assets at the session's open today and yesterday:

 ```python
 price_open = data.sel(field="open")